matthew-cavener/neb-control-score-calculator/README.md

 # neb-score-calc

-A score calculator for Nebulous Fleet Command's control game mode.
+A score calculator for NEBULOUS: Fleet Command's control game mode.
 Currently limited to typical 5 points and no time limit.
 Caps needed to win assumes all caps are controlled by a team (no neutrals remain).

 ## USAGE